Interpreting Your Share Picture

 Comparing Notes with Friends

 This is the same instinct that made Wordle shares so compelling: a compact, spoiler-free representation that communicates the shape of a solve without giving away the answer.
-Pyralinks extends that idea to a richer structure, so there is more to read and more to discuss.
+Pyralinks extends that idea to a richer two-dimensional structure, so there is more to read and more to discuss.